 Sanding slightly roughs up the surfaces and will help the coatings bond better.
 Use a palm sander for this job.
 A palm sander vibrates instead of rotates and this will help you to avoid creating an uneven surface as you prepare the area.
 Once you've sanded all the surfaces, take some paper and masking tape to cover any areas you don't want to be painted.
 If you're painting around a dishwasher, be sure and mask it off from the inside out.
 In other words, you want to tape completely around the seals so they are not painted.

 For porcelain or tile surfaces, you will then need to apply the chemical Adhesor (bonding agent).
-You apply about 2-3 oz. of this material with a cheesecloth or paper towel or you spray on with a mister.
-Allow 5 minutes for this dry and then you are ready to apply your primers and top coats.
+You apply about 2-3 oz. of this material with a cheesecloth or paper towel or you spray on it with a mister.
+Allow 5 minutes for this to dry and then you are ready to apply your primers and topcoats.

 Painting with Acrylic Polymers

-Follow the directions for mixing the primer, pour the mixed primer in the paint pot and hook up the spray rig.
-Its always a good idea however to test the rig in the garage or yard on a piece of paper or scrap wood to make sure your air pressure and paint flow are correct.
+Follow the directions for mixing the primer, pour the mixed primer into the paint pot and hook up the spray rig.
+It's always a good idea however to test the rig in the garage or yard on a piece of paper or scrap wood to make sure your air pressure and paint flow are correct.